What to Expect When You’re Expecting During COVID-19

 With couples quarantining together over the last several weeks, many have joked about seeing a post-quarantine baby boom in the next 7-9 months.
 However, the concerns surrounding COVID-19 and pregnancy are no laughing matter.

 If you and your partner are trying to conceive or currently pregnant, the uncertainties surrounding COVID-19 may have you on edge.
-But have no fear, because obstetrician and gynecologist Lauren Thaxton, MD, MBA, MSBS, in UT Health Austin’s Women’s Health Institute is here to answer your questions.
+But have no fear, because UT Health Austin obstetrician-gynecologist Lauren Thaxton, MD, MBA, MSBS, who is a part of both UT Health Austin’s Complex Contraception care team and UT Health Austin’s Pregnancy Loss Management care team, is here to answer your questions.

 If I’m trying to get pregnant, should I wait to conceive?